 Do you rent an apartment or a home?
 You might think you don't need insurance coverage because the landlord's policy will cover the building if it's blown away.

 However, if you don't have renters insurance, you won't have coverage for any personal possessions.
-A landlord's policy generally does not cover your bike, big-screen TV or other possessions.
+A landlord's polic does not cover your bike, big-screen TV or other possessions.